Pa-vic/what-happens-when/README.rst

 the text given in the address box to the browser's default web search engine.
 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.
+URL Encoding: Before submitting the search query to the search engine, the browser may encode the text in the address bar to ensure that special characters are represented properly in the URL.
+This encoding prevents any potential issues with interpreting the search query.

+Autocomplete and Suggestions: Some browsers offer autocomplete and suggestion features as users type in the address bar.
+These features can help users quickly find relevant search queries or previously visited URLs, enhancing the browsing experience.

+Privacy Considerations: Depending on the browser settings, the text entered in the address bar may be sent to a default search engine over an encrypted connection (HTTPS).
+This helps protect the user's privacy by preventing unauthorized parties from intercepting and reading the search query.

+Search Engine Integration: Modern browsers often have built-in search engine integration, allowing users to choose their preferred search engine for conducting searches directly from the address bar.
+Users may have the option to customize their default search engine according to their preferences.

+Instant Search Results: Some browsers provide instant search results or suggestions as users type in the address bar.
+This feature displays relevant search results or suggestions in real-time, enabling users to quickly find the information they are looking for without having to load a separate search results page.

+Search Engine Preferences: Users may have the option to configure their browser settings to use a specific search engine by default or to change search engine preferences according to their preferences or regional requirements.

+Cross-Device Sync: In many cases, browsers offer cross-device sync capabilities, allowing users to access their browsing history, bookmarks, and search preferences across multiple devices.
+This synchronization ensures a consistent browsing experience regardless of the device being used.

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------